john9francis/radiation-modeling/finishing_up.md

 # Time spent finishing up:

 - 12/27 9:16 pm .25 hr seeing if I can get the particle gun to be a child in the detector construction
+- 12/28 2:17 pm trying again to see if I can make the particle gun a child of the detector construction. also trying to decide the organization.
+Where are things going to start? in the singleton?
+I'm thinking to create the geometry in construct() and then register the pointers to the singleton to move around.